Frankenberger thesis

 The ', also Frankenreiter thesis, is a discredited thesis that claims Adolf Hitler's paternal grandfather was Jewish.

 Referring to the parentage of Hitler's father Alois Hitler—who was born in 1837 as the illegitimate son of the housemaid Maria Anna Schicklgruber, which has not been clarified with absolute certainty—the Frankenberger thesis asserts that the unknown father of Hitler's father was a Jewish merchant from Graz named Leopold Frankenberger (or Frankenreiter) or his son and that Adolf Hitler was therefore a "quarter Jew" in the sense of the Nuremberg Race Laws later imposed by his own regime.
 Nazi politician Hans Frank brought the thesis into prominence through his 1946 memoir Im Angesicht des Galgens (In the Face of the Gallows), written while awaiting execution.

-After a 2025 DNA test on a blood sample from Hitler found no evidence of Jewish ancestry, multiple news outlets reported that the Frankenberger thesis had been conclusively refuted.
+A 2025 DNA test on Hitler's blood upheld his established paternal ancestry, firmly refuting the Frankenberger thesis.

 Origin

+Kershaw cites several stories circulating in the 1920s about Hitler's alleged Jewish ancestry, including one about a "Baron Rothschild" in Vienna in whose household Maria Schicklgruber had worked for some time as a servant.

 The Frankenberger thesis in its final form goes back to Hans Frank's 1946 memoirs published under the title Im Angesicht des Galgens (In the Face of the Gallows), which he wrote while he was awaiting execution.
 Frank, who had acted as Hitler's lawyer in the late 1920s and early 1930s, states that he was commissioned by Hitler in 1930 to discreetly investigate the various rumors circulating in the press and public at the time alleging Hitler's Jewish descent.

 According to Frank, during detailed research he was able to unearth some circumstantial evidence that made these rumors appear not entirely unreasonable: Hitler's grandmother Maria Anna Schicklgruber worked as a housemaid or cook in the house of a Jew from Graz named Frankenberger in the 1830s.
 In 1837, when she was very pregnant, she returned to her home village, where her son Alois was born.
 The column for the child's father was left blank in the baptismal register, but Maria Anna Schicklgruber received financial support from Frankenberger for the next 14 years.

 It is disputed whether any Jews lived in Graz at the time of Alois Hitler's birth in 1837.
 The same is true for the similarly named Bohemian town Gratzen (now Nové Hrady, Czech Republic) which is closer to Schicklgruber's native region.